Accessing Nextcloud files using WebDAV

 Set the 『File protocol』 dropdown to WebDAV

-Set the 『Encryption』 dropdown to TSL/SSL Implicit encryption
+Set the 『Encryption』 dropdown to TLS/SSL Implicit encryption

 Fill in the hostname field: